-Americans Nordhaus, Romer win Nobel Economics Prize
+Economics of climate change win Nobel Prize for U.S. duo

-STOCKHOLM (Reuters) - Americans William Nordhaus and Paul Romer won the 2018 Nobel Economics Prize for work in integrating climate change and technological innovation into economic analysis, the Royal Swedish Academy of Sciences said on Monday.
+STOCKHOLM (Reuters) - Americans William Nordhaus and Paul Romer, pioneers in adapting economic theory to take better account of environmental issues and technological progress, shared the 2018 Nobel Economics Prize on Monday.

-Nordhaus, of Yale University, was the first person to create a quantitative model that described the interplay between the economy and the climate, the academy said.
+In an award that turned the spotlight on the global debate over risks associated with climate change, the Royal Swedish Academy of Sciences said the laureates’ work helped answer fundamental questions on how to promote long-term sustainable growth and enhance human welfare.

+The prize took Romer, of New York University’s Stern School of Business, by surprise.

+“I think ... many people think that protecting he environment will be so costly and so hard that they just want to ignore (this)...,” he told a news conference via phone link.

+“(But) we can absolutely make substantial progress protecting the environment and do it without giving up the chance to sustain growth.”

-Romer, of New York University’s Stern School of Business, has shown how economic forces govern the willingness of firms to produce new ideas and innovations, laying the foundations for a new model for development, known as endogenous growth theory.
+Romer, of New York University’s Stern School of Business, had shown how economic forces govern the willingness of firms to produce new ideas and innovations, laying the foundations for a new model for development, known as endogenous growth theory.

+Nordhaus, of Yale University, was the first person to create a quantitative model that described the interplay between the economy and the climate.

 “Their findings have significantly broadened the scope of economic analysis by constructing models that explain how the market economy interacts with nature and knowledge,” the academy said in statement.